mohammedq91/Expense-Track-App/README.md

 ![](ExpenseTrackerPhoto.png)

 ## Summary

-This project helped me further to grasp my understanding of JavaScript fundamentals.
-Also, I learned how to return an element from a list.
+This project was written in HTML, JavaScript, and CSS.
+The purpose of this app was to help me to reinforce my JavaScript skills.
+I learned how to implement separation of concerns for functions, pass constants/variables into functions, add new table body/row/dataCell, add textContent property, add/remove parent/child element property, and add remove method.

 ## Author